moxystudio/next-common-files/README.md

 // If sent true, 'use' value will override default loaders entirely [withSVG({
-    exclude: /inline\/.*.svg$/,    // Will be safely passed to rule
+    include: /\.inline\./,        // Will be safely passed to rule
     inline: true,
     use: [{
         loader: 'url-loader',     // Only 'url-loader' will be used